 There are several ways you can enjoy these activities on your holiday in Iceland.

 It's possible to book a guided vacation package, in which all of your accommodation, transfers, and tours are taken care of before arrival.

 On the other hand, it may suit you better to book a self-drive tour, in which you navigate the country yourself, with a car rental and all accommodation pre-organized for you, based on an arranged itinerary.

 Of course, it's also possible to stay in Reykjavík and take day tours to see the sites, returning each evening to the northernmost capital in the world.

-There are a number of options available to you and it is worth browsing and using the filter options to find the best tour package for you.
+There are several options available to you, and it is worth browsing and using the filter options to find the best tour package for you.